Integrating monoscope with Kubernetes

 # IMPORTANT: when you override service.pipelines, you must list every receiver

-# and processor you want active — including the ones the presets configured
+# and processor you want active — including the ones the presets contribute

-# but does NOT merge pipeline arrays.
-Same applies to service.extensions: it's
+# blocks but does NOT merge pipeline arrays.
+Same applies to service.extensions:

-# replaced wholesale, so health_check must be re-declared here.
+# it's replaced wholesale, so health_check must be re-declared here.

 service: